Categories

 Beyond its role in healing, ayahuasca is often consumed in communal ceremonies that serve important social functions.
 These ceremonies bring people together to heal as a community, resolve conflicts, seek guidance, and reinforce social bonds.
 Storytelling, music, chants, and songs (icaros) often accompany the ceremony, further enhancing the collective experience and providing a cultural framework for interpreting the visions.

-Role of the Ceremony
+Role of the Ayahuasca Ceremony

 Cohesion and Conflict Resolution: In many Amazonian societies, ayahuasca ceremonies are used to resolve disputes or maintain social harmony.
-Participants may use the introspective nature of the ayahuasca experience to confront their own behavior, understand the perspective of others, or receive spiritual insights on how to handle conflicts.
+Participants of the rituals may use the introspective nature of the ayahuasca experience to confront their own behavior, understand the perspective of others, or receive spiritual insights on how to handle conflicts.
 The communal nature of the ceremony fosters a shared sense of responsibility and belonging.

 Ecological Knowledge and Connection to Nature